rvitale3/Security_Tools/Security/Cryptography/README/time_to_crack.md

 # Time to crack
 Estimates the time to crack based on the concept of [password entropy](https://en.wikipedia.org/wiki/Password_strength).
 File: [time_to_crack.py](https://github.com/rvitale3/Tools/blob/main/Security/Cryptography/source/time_to_crack.py)
-# Notice
+## Disclaimer
-This program does not take into account cracking time for dictionary attacks, Mangling rules or any other advance techniques such as Probabilistic Context-Free Grammar (PCFGs), the Markov models, improved transformer or AI.
+This program does not take into account cracking time for dictionary attacks, mangling rules or any other advanced techniques; such as Probabilistic Context-Free Grammar (PCFGs), Markov model, Improved Transformer, neither AI.
 The output provides only an estimate on how long it would take to crack a password by exhausting the maximum password search space.
 ## Requirements
 1. Python >= 3.6